"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Someone else shouted with crude fright, "Is this what has haunted us?"

-The conductor who was nearby and heard a minute too late, forced his way forward to the ghastly scene.
+The conductor who was nearby and heard a moment too late, forced his way forward to the ghastly scene.

 "Make space!
 Who saw it?"